rhoai-mlops/lab-instructions/docs/4-the-sound-check/2-trusty-ai.md

 Data drift in this context is like trying to write a hit song based on old trends while the music scene evolves faster than you anticipated.

-1. Let's go back to Jupyter Notebook workbench in `<USER_NAME>-jukebox` namespace and configure TrustyAI service to check if there is a drift between the data we used to train our model and the data we get in the requests.
+1. Let's go back to Jupyter Notebook `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science) in `<USER_NAME>-jukebox` namespace and configure TrustyAI service to check if there is a drift between the data we used to train our model and the data we get in the requests.
 Likewise, we will also ask TrustyAI to check the output predictions if there is a drift there too.
-In the Jupyter Notebook workbench, open up `jukebox/4-metrics/1-trustyai_setup.ipynb` and follow up the instructions.
+In the `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science), open up `jukebox/4-metrics/1-trustyai_setup.ipynb` and follow up the instructions.
 When the setup is done, we will introduce a drift by using `jukebox/4-metrics/2-introducing_drift.ipynb` notebook.

     After we introduce a drift, come back here so we can observe the metrics by querying Prometheus and create a new dashboard in Grafana!📈📉